numansheikh/iot/README.md

 - https://medium.com/@numan.sheikh/converting-a-simple-electric-car-into-a-iot-enabled-car-aa161c75695e

 We assume thatyou have installed the ESP8266 support in the Arduino IDE.
-After uploadingthis code to NodeMCU/Wemos device, connect your laptop or tablet or phone to a wifi named *iotacar-AP* and there is no password.
+After uploading this code to NodeMCU/Wemos device, connect your laptop or tablet or phone to a wifi named *iotacar-AP* and there is no password.

 Open a browser and type the following (self explanatory) URL’s into the address bar: